 Later, I asked to borrow his Bible, a soft cover New Testament that I read over and over and over.
 God knew I loved books.

-So he gave me the best.
+So he gave me his very best.
+Thank you, Jesus.

 ~ I believe the Bible to be the inspired, the only infallible, authoritative Word of God.